PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 headers, code and body) are available in the catching scope.

-For instance, the following code prints "User not found" in the event of a 404, prints out the user's email if the user exists, raises the underlying exception if it's any other HTTP error code, and prints an error otherwise:
+For instance, the following code prints "User not found" in the event of a 404, prints out the user's email if the user exists and raises the underlying exception if it's any other HTTP error code:

 .. code-block:: python